Call Center Metrics

 Why is this important?
 Because many service level agreements include an abandon rate target.
 Although a low abandonment rate is a worthy objective, it generally does not necessarily lead to higher customer satisfaction scores.

-The call center manager needs to establish what is acceptable in terms of a call centers performance over time.
-These metrics and KPIs help organizations identify peak hours, assess shifting contact center trends, and forecast staffing needs.
+The call center manager needs to assess overall performance and how it changes over time.
+Contact and call center productivity metrics and KPIs help organizations to do so, as well as to identify peak hours, assess shifting contact center trends, and forecast staffing needs.
 They can also understand the effect company initiatives have had, such as product launches and marketing campaigns, on call volumes.

-This KPI illustrates all the calls touched by an agent during a specific duration.
+This metric illustrates all the calls touched by an agent during a specific duration.
 It usually doesn't include abandoned calls.
 You can break this metric into the following types of calls:

 • The total number of calls handled by a particular call center agent